Admissions Policies: Transfer Students and Transfer Credits

 If a student is currently enrolled at UWL and intends to take course work elsewhere either in a summer term or during an academic year, the student must secure approval in advance of enrollment at other institutions for course work to be taken for transfer to this university.
-The student should see the assistant to the dean in the dean’s office of the school/college in which he or she is enrolled and complete an "Off-Campus Permit" form, which is used to secure approval to transfer credits from other institutions.
+The student should see the academic services director in the dean’s office of the school/college in which he or she is enrolled and complete an "Off-Campus Permit" form, which is used to secure approval to transfer credits from other institutions.
 Students planning to transfer UWL credits to other universities should check with the receiving institution regarding the transferability of credit.

 Transfer of "D" credits